 That said, a review from Sports Medicine 6 found that cold water immersion was more helpful for reducing muscle soreness after high-intensity exercise and not as effective with eccentric-style strength training.

-Dr. Michael Masi, DPT, SCS, CSCS, CISSN, USAW-1, and GGR expert panelist says ice baths aren’t the solution for everyone “In reality, inflammation is a natural response to working out,” says Masi.
+Dr. Michael Masi, DPT, SCS, CSCS, CISSN, USAW-1, and GGR expert panelist adds that ice baths aren’t the solution for everyone.
+“In reality, inflammation is a natural response to working out,” says Masi.
 “This natural response can aid muscle growth and increased muscle mass.”

-That said, Masi suggests there may be more ice bath benefits for athletes, especially for ones with back-to-back training, races, or games and need to reduce soreness and recover quickly.
+Masi suggests, however, there may be more ice bath benefits for athletes, especially for those with back-to-back training, races, or games where quick recovery and reduced soreness are necessities.

 RELATED: Working Out When Sore